phredreeq/anomaly-detection-login-behaviour/README.md

 What to look for:
-Blue dots clustered at hours 8-18 near bottom
-= normal business hours logins with few failures
+Blue dots clustered at hours 8-18 near bottom = normal business hours logins with few failures

-Red dots at top left near hours 0-4
-= off-hours logins with 20-35 failures
-= confirmed attack patterns
+Red dots at top left near hours 0-4 = off-hours logins with 20-35 failures = confirmed attack patterns

-Some blue dots may appear high up — this is expected because the model uses multivariate analysis considering all 4 features together not just failed attempts alone.
+Some blue dots may appear high up, this is expected because the model uses multivariate analysis considering all 4 features together not just failed attempts alone.

 ---

-## 🔍 Indicators of Compromise (IOCs)
+## Indicators of Compromise (IOCs)

 IOCs are evidence that suspicious activity has occurred.
 These IOCs were identified by the Isolation Forest model:

 | IOC | Threshold | Significance |
 |---|---|---|